packagelabs/fresh-js/packages/nft/README.md

 |Payer|Pays fees for all transactions.|
 |Proposer|Signs as the proposer on all transactions.|

-Note: if a role is not explicitly set, the owner will sign for that role.
+Note: the collection owner will sign for any role that is not explicitly set.

 ```js
 collection.setOwner(ownerAuthorizer);